awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Alternate Domain Names Must be Covered by a Valid SSL/TLS Certificate**
 To add an alternate domain name \(CNAME\) to use with a CloudFront distribution, you must attach to your distribution a trusted, valid SSL/TLS certificate that covers the alternate domain name\.
 This ensures that only people with access to your domain's certificate can associate with CloudFront a CNAME related to your domain\.
 A trusted certificate is one that is issued by ACM or by another valid certificate authority \(CA\); you can't use a self\-signed certificate\.
 CloudFront supports the same certificate authorities as Mozilla\.
 For the current list, see [ Mozilla Included CA Certificate List](http://www.mozilla.org/en-US/about/governance/policies/security-group/certs/included/)\.
-To verify an alternate domain name by using the certificate that you attach, CloudFront checks the subject alternative name \(SAN\) on the certificate\.
+To verify an alternate domain name by using the certificate that you attach, including alternate domain names that include wildcards, CloudFront checks the subject alternative name \(SAN\) on the certificate\.
 The alternate domain name that you're adding must be covered by the SAN\.
 Only one certificate can be attached to a CloudFront distribution at a time\.
 You prove that you are authorized to add a specific alternate domain name to your distribution by doing one of the following:
 + Attaching an individual certificate for each domain name, like `product-name.example.com`\.